By Louis Golino for CoinWeek .....

 7.)
-Are there particular coin series or coins of a specific country or theme that tend to sell better than others?
+Are there particular modern world coin series or coins of a specific country or theme that tend to sell better than others?

 "I am happy to say that some of our best selling coins are also my favorites, among them the annual niobium series from Austria, the 2004 Spanish issues for Salvador Dali, the 2006 Italian silver coin for Leonardo da Vinci, and the 2007 Irish silver coin celebrating Celtic Culture, which are my personal favorite modern coins.
 The Irish coin especially.
 It has a brilliant mix of old and new, intrigue in the detail, and finally a fantastically inventive design."